 Feeding an aggressive cat

 What’s the best way to approach feeding an aggressive cat?
 It’s always a good idea to do a ‘practice run’ while Mr Whiskers’ owner is around.
 Arrange to do the first feeding during your initial visit to meet your kitty client for the first time.
 This way the owner can keep their kitty calm and show you the best feeding approach before leaving their feline in your care.
 A ‘feeding intro’ like this works particularly well for house sitting jobs, where you will be living in Mr Whiskers’ home.

 During your drop-in Cat Sitting Service

 If you’re just doing a ‘pop-in’ service, arrive a bit earlier than feeding time so that he’s not too hungry (and feisty) but still sleepy (and more mellow).
 Check with Mr Whiskers’ paw parents to find out what times of days their kitty is usually feeling more relaxed.

-As you enter the home, ignore that cat!
+As you enter the home, ignore that kitty!
 Yup, totally avoid eye contact.
 NEVER console an aggressive cat as they will interpret this as approval of their behavior.
 You should also avoid showing fear as this reinforces the aggressive behavior and gives the feline the upper hand.
 Instead, stay calm, super cool and move slowly with no sudden movements.

 Wait for an aggressive cat to approach you